danomatika/ofxLua/README.md

 For Linux, makefiles are included.

+For embedded Linux (arm, Raspberry Pi, etc), [LuaJIT](http://luajit.org/luajit.html) is used for better performance.
+Make sure you have the **luajit-5.1** development package installed.

 The code should work on Windows, but requires Visual Studio and/or Codeblocks project files to be built.
 Also, you'll need to install Boost and add paths for luabind to find it.

 Installation and Build